aiven/devportal/docs/platform/concepts/enhanced-compliance-env.rst

 ----------------
 Migrations to Aiven are fairly straightforward in general, but migrating to an ECE can add a tiny bit of complexity.
-If the migration is for a new service there are a few standard migration methods that will work – please contact sales at Sales@Aiven.io and a Solution Architect will be able to help.
+If the migration is for a new service there are a few standard migration methods that will work – please contact `sales <sales@aiven.io>`_ and a Solution Architect will be able to help.

 If you need to migrate an existing Aiven service to an ECE the standard automated migration methods will not work out of the box.
 To facilitate the migration, the Aiven network